geomob/geomob-website/_posts/2019-01-10-Jan-30th-geomob-bcn-details.markdown

 space or with location services is welcome, you do not need to be some sort of GIS expert (though GIS experts are of course welcome as well).
 What I am most interested in is not pure geo technology, but rather the application of new geo technologies in services and product of all kind.
+The goal is not pitch presentations or marketing, but rather interesting talks by doers about their experiences.

 Please tell everyone you know who may find the evening interesting.